ncphillips/islandora_cmodel/README.md

 The two core concepts that have been added, are that of Relationships, and Subtyping.

-The concept of Content Model Relationships works simply by a assigning new semantic meaning to the RELS-EXT of Content Model.
-The relationships defined in the RELS-EXT are now understood to be descriptions of how instances of that Content Model should be related to other objects in the repository.
+Content Model Relationships assign new semantics to the meaning to the RELS-EXT of Content Model.
+With the adoption of this concept, the relationships defined in the RELS-EXT are now understood to be descriptions of how instances of that Content Model should be related to other objects in the repository.

 The Subtyping concept allows Content Models to inherit properties from other Models.
-Inheritable properties currently include views, relationships, datastreams, and workflows, with plans to expand this scope to include ingest steps, and forms.
+Inheritable properties currently include views, relationships, datastreams, and workflows, with plans to expand this scope to include ingest steps, forms, and perhaps more.

 For more information on these concepts, and the way they are implemented, follow the links below.